-- Lemon Juice: The key ingredient to this Asparagus Salad dressing is a bright lemon.
+- Lemon Juice: The key ingredient to this Asparagus Salad dressing is bright fresh lemon juice.
 I use a whole one to bring out the flavors of the dish.

-- Mustard: A small amount of mustard adds a nice tang to this dressing.
-Use a brown mustard.
+- Mustard: A small amount of Dijon mustard adds a nice tang to this dressing.
+Use brown mustard.

 - Honey: To balance out the acidity of the lemon I added a bit of honey to the dressing.

 - Garlic Powder: I like how evenly the garlic powder spreads in the dressing.

 - Salt & Black Pepper

 I have full instructions on how to make asparagus salad in my recipe, but here's a quick overview.

 - Blanch the asparagus.
 See the photos and directions below on how to do this.